markszabo/markszabo.github.io/_posts/2021-05-10-cross-app-scripting-in-android-apps.md

 ### Accepting any subdomains

 If all subdomains of a trusted domain need to be accepted, it's tempting to parse the URL and then ensure that the hostname ends with `.example.com` (leading `.` is important, otherwise `attackerexample.com` would be accepted).
 However make sure to check the protocol too, otherwise this might get accepted: `javascript://mysite.example.com/%0aalert(1)`.
-But more on this trick in an other post.
+But more on this trick in [another post](https://szabo.jp/2021/05/12/open-redirect-to-XSS/).